daferdur/pxt-myHX711/README.md

 ## TO DO

-* It hasn't been tested yet.
+* It has been tested.
-Any errors, please report.
+But at any errors, please report.
 Thanks.